 Moral: If you're taking up tackmaking or customizing, recognize it will be expensive.
 Set yearly goals for both new skills and new tools.

 UPDATE: Mistake #4b Buying more than you can use: The original 5 item list was composed in 1995.
-Now, in 2016, I've discovered that in fixing #4 and made another one.
+Now, in 2016, I've discovered that in fixing #4, I made another one.
 I have a whole bunch of tools and supplies that haven't been used.
 Some, like dyes and glues, go bad and have to be thrown away.
 So, that investment was totally lost.

 Moral: If you buy it, use it.